ardowney/EDSA_final_project/README.md

 This data was collected by two previous master students under Dr. Vesper.
 The sediment is from a variety of caves from West Virginia and the surrounding states.

 #### GETTING STARTED
-  To begin, be sure the "EAB JLR 1_3_18" file is in your working directory.
-The "data from instrument"" folder is not touched as it holds the unmanipulated raw data.
+- To begin, be sure the "EAB JLR 1_3_18" file is in your working    directory.
+The "data from instrument" folder is not touched as    it holds the unmanipulated raw data.
+- Run "particle_size_as_weight_percent.R" script

 #### PREREQUISITES
-  **Necessary R packages** include tidyverse and dplyr.
+  *IMPORTANT* this code requires communication with Unix Shell **Necessary R packages** include tidyverse and dplyr.
 This can be installed by running the following script in your R console.

           install.packages("tidyverse")